pranav-P92/AWS-SAA/README.md

 ### **Lambda@Edge**

 It is an extension of AWS Lambda that allows you to run code at **CloudFront edge locations**.
 It lets you execute logic **closer to users**, before or after content is served.

-It works together with Amazon CloudFront
+It works together with Amazon CloudFront.

 **Where Can It Run?**
 Lambda@Edge can execute at 4 different stages:

 | **Stage** | **What It Means** |